dutch-erik/ha_p2000/README.md

 | **Prio 1 only** | `bool` | When enabled, only show priority 1 alerts |
 | **Life** | `bool` | When enabled, only show Lifeliner / trauma helicopter alerts |

-> 💡 **Tip:** Use `tekstmelding` for keyword matching — this is the clean, human-readable version of the alert (e.g. "Ambulance met spoed naar Hoogstraat, Maassluis") rather than the raw radio code string.
+> 💡 **Tip:** The `tekstmelding` attribute contains the human-readable alert text (e.g. "Ambulance met spoed naar Hoogstraat, Maassluis").
+Use this for keyword filtering rather than the raw radio code in `melding`.

 ## Regios NL (Veiligheidsregios)